EMEA Masters

 EMEA Masters (formerly known as the European Masters) is a League of Legends tournament organized twice a year by Riot Games.
-The tournament is the conclusion of each split of the EMEA Regional Leagues.
-The EMEA Masters is the most important tournament in EMEA for teams outside the League of Legends EMEA Championship franchise.
+The tournament is the conclusion of each split of the EMEA Regional Leagues (ERL).
+The EMEA Masters is the most important tournament in EMEA for teams outside the League of Legends EMEA Championship (LEC) franchise.

 History

 EU LCS and EU CS

 Up to and including 2018, the two top leagues in Europe were the European League of Legends Championship Series (EU LCS) and European Challenger Series (EU CS).
 To get into the EU LCS, one had to first get into EU CS through qualification.
 You could get into the qualifiers through a previous open qualification or by winning one of the national leagues.

 Once you got into EU CS, you had to take one of the first two or three (depending on the season) spots in the play-offs.

 After taking the right spot in the EU CS play-offs, the team would qualify for the Promotion Tournament, where it would face one of the weakest teams from the previous EU LCS season for a spot in the elite.